This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 - The Garage – there’s lots of dangerous stuff in the garage.
 Be very careful with antifreeze.
 Pets like the taste, but it’s absolutely deadly.
 I’ve had several friends lose their cats to antifreeze.
 Always check for leaks.
 Other harmful things for your puppy commonly found in the garage are pesticides, fertilizers, snail bait, batteries, cleaners and solvents, motor oil, gasoline, craft glues, and cement mix.

 - The Bathroom – Do not store dangerous items like medications and chemicals under the sink.
 Move anything like the toilet and drain the cleaner up and away from the toilet.
 Keep the toilet seat down, put trash up (or get one with a lid), and close shower/bathtubs.
 Some people often put cleaners in the toilet that turn the water blue.
 I never use these because even if it’s a rule to close the toilet lid not everyone in the house may follow through and I don’t want one of my pups or dogs drinking the chemical-filled water on accident.

 - The Living Area – Do your best to hide all wires and cables.
 Make sure all paper shredders are unplugged.
 There are many toxic plants, make sure if you have any toxic plants they are out of reach from your dogs and puppies.

-- The Kitchen – Some of the major kitchen hazards include coffee grounds, spoiled foods, coffee grounds, bacteria and sharp objects.
+- The Kitchen – Some of the major kitchen hazards include coffee grounds, spoiled foods, coffee grounds, bacteria, and sharp objects.
 Cover all trash cans.
 Remove anything toxic from under the sink.
 Store all foods on high shelves out of the reach of your puppy.
 Keep your dishwasher closed.
-Know all the common food that are toxic to dogs ie. chocolate, grapes, raisins, etc.
+Know all the common food that is toxic to dogs ie. chocolate, grapes, raisins, etc.